Brokers say Nasdaq's Facebook compensation plan not enough

 Hedge fund manager Citadel LLC called for the SEC to approve Nasdaq's $62 million proposal in a filing submitted on Tuesday.

-The other top retail market-makers involved in the IPO were Swiss bank UBS AG UBSN.VX(UBS.N), Knight Capital Group Inc (KCG.N), and Citigroup Inc's (C.N) Automated Trading Desk.
+The other top retail market-makers involved in the IPO were Swiss bank UBS AG , Knight Capital Group Inc , and Citigroup Inc's Automated Trading Desk.

 Nasdaq shares lost 2 percent to $23.24 in afternoon trading.